Planning your perfect Oregon road trip

 All Trails

 If you plan to hike, get All Trails.
 It helps you find trails.
 The app comes with pictures and reviews.
 I found recent reviews very useful in knowing trail conditions before hiking.
 In addition, most parks have spotty cell service, and All Trails lets you download trail maps, which I found very useful.
 However, this feature is only available in a paid version.
 If you hike a lot, it is well worth it.
-The annual fee for the paid version is $29.99.

 Discovery Trail at Crater Lake National Park in Oregon